anlkamber3/NanonetworkingResearchGroupCUDALibraryInterface/README.md

 # NanonetworkingResearchGroupCUDALibraryInterface
 It is a simple user interface to utilize GPU Simulation Library of Boğaziçi Nanonetworking Research Group in Ubuntu

-This interface enables user to simulate different topologies of molecular communication systems by executing CUDA Library of Nanonetworking Research Group.
-What this interface offers is that you can easily simulate a topology a number of times without using Linux console
+The interface was designed to utilize the CUDA GPU Accelerated Library of Boğaziçi Nanonetworking Research Group.
+The user interface offers an ease of use in case the users are not familiar with the Linux environment.
+In one click, the user is able to run hundreds of simulations of molecular communication via diffusion systems, and take average of the simulation results to eliminate white Gaussian noise.
+Also, the user can plot the simulation results and analytical formulations.

-The interface compares simulation results with the analytical formulation of three dimensional half space characteristics of molecular communication via diffusion channel with an absorbing spherical receiver.
-However, it can be used to read simulation results of the any kind of environment.
-The interface is easy to use.
 First, download the CUDA Library to desktop.
 If you want to download it to another path, change the line , which is

 ```
 os.chdir(f'/home/{username}/Desktop/nanosim')